SabrinaMarkon/react-giphy-clone/README.md

 How to set up:

 1. Sign up at Cloudinary for hosting and transforming the files.
-1. Edit the .env file in the root of your project to use your own Cloudinary credentials.
+1. Edit the .env file in the root of your project and enter your own Cloudinary credentials.
 1. npm install.

 User stories: